 What is Automatic Speech Recognition?

-Basically speech recognition refers to accurate translation of spoken utterances into text data i.e. words, sentences, syllables.
-This process is automated using various technologies like deep learning.
+Basically, speech recognition refers to the accurate translation of spoken utterances into text data i.e. words, sentences, syllables.
+Technologies like Deep Learning helps to automate this process.

 - Speaking ability is primary way of communications for humans.